dddrrreee/cs140e-win19/labs/lab1-blink/lab.md

 The final sign off for the lab, show the TA/me your code and run four
   programs:
   1. one that blinks pin 20;
-  2. pin 21;
+  2. pin 16 (right above 20);
   3. pin 5;
-  4. Finally, blink 20 and 21 simultaneously.
+  4. Finally, blink 20 and 21 (right below 20) simultaneously.
   (This will point out a subtle mistake people make reading the docs).

 Also, with your partner: write out any problems you hit, how you diagnosed